mgechev/angular-aop/README.md

         };
     });

 This is another common example for using AOP - authorization.
-The given service just checks whether user's user name and password are equals to respectively `foo` and `bar` if they are not equals to these values the service throws an `Error('Not authorized')`.
+The given service just checks whether user's user name and password are equal respectively to `foo` and `bar`, if they are not equal to these values the service throws an `Error('Not authorized')`.

 We may want to apply authorization for reading news: